tariqahmed1912/internship-kloudle/docs/dynamic_analysis.md

 **Boot from GParted on your VM**

 I followed the same steps as mentioned in the `Boot from GParted on your VM` section of the [documentation](https://ourcodeworld.com/articles/read/1434/how-to-increase-the-disk-size-of-a-dynamically-allocated-disk-in-virtualbox).
 Even after having followed all the steps, the partition was still not set properly.
-I then found the solution to this problem [here](https://askubuntu.com/questions/1106795/ubuntu-server-18-04-lvm-out-of-space-with-improper-default-partitioning)
+I found the solution to this problem [here](https://askubuntu.com/questions/1106795/ubuntu-server-18-04-lvm-out-of-space-with-improper-default-partitioning).

 In the Jenkins VM, resize the logical volume to use all the existing and free space of the volume group.
 ```bash